 — James Stevenson (@JamesStevenson) November 11, 2020

 However, there is no official acknowledgment provided from Sony PlayStation yet.
-We can expect that developers will try to quickly fix this issue.
-So, you may ask what to do right now on a temporary basis to avoid the crash or losing saved game progress?
+We can expect that developers will try to fix this issue quickly.
+So, you may ask what to do right now temporarily to avoid the crash or losing saved game progress.
 Well, let’s take a quick look below:

 1. Disable Rest Mode